that-audio-guy/StarLeaf/README.md

   - creating GIT repo on github, creating folder tree, loading files into folders ready to stubbing.
   9:10 - 12:00
     getting basic text in out of command line working and remembering how to use header files :s stubbed out beginnings of stream.cpp
+  13:00 - 17:30
+    failed to get text output working

+## 22 / 04 / 2015
+  8:00-9:00
+    started looking into decompressor
+  10:00 - 12:00
+    output of sorts
+  13:00 - 16:00
+    searching for tiny errors that are causing decompression error 16:00 - 17:30
+    small errors in decompressed output remain but cannot spot why in my code from trace output, assume input file corruption. cleaning code
+    updating README